 It seems that the clearest way to compete in the near future will be to really build up your authority within your niche.
 This process will need to start now because it takes time for online authority to build.
 Instead of branching out, go deep.
 Stick to one topic and really establish your brand within that vein.

-When it comes to finding keywords to rank for, focus on long-tail keywords exclusively.
+When it comes to finding keywords to rank for, focus on long-tail keywords exclusively (use my checklist to make it easy).
 Frankly, you will never be able to compete on short-tail, highly competitive keywords since Google boosts big brands so much.

 It shouldn’t be impossible to rank in your niche, but the days of quickly building a bunch of ranking niche sites will really become a thing of the past.